tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 sea level pressure, station pressure, visibility, wind speed, gust, precipitation amount, and snow depth.
 This data is provided by the National Oceanic and Atmospheric Administration.

+(should i include which stations we used for NY?)

 ### Cleaning